The Law of Conservation of Detail as applied to buying things in video games: no matter the shop, all that they sell is stuff the protagonist needs.

-- How many of Hyrule's population needs magic refilling potions or Goron tunics?
-The guidebooks for Handwaves the Goron Tunic by stating that Hylians used to mine in the area.
+- How many of Hyrule's population need magic refilling potions or heat-resistant tunics?
+The guidebooks Hand Wave the Goron Tunic by stating that Hylians used to mine in the area.

-- It's later lampshaded, in the Oocca shop in City In The Sky.
+- It's later lampshaded, in the Oocca shop in the City in the Sky.
 The text below each item boils down to "Why do we even have these?"

 - Link is single-handedly responsible for financing the repairs to a Broken Bridge.
 The man standing on the street in Castle Town doesn't seem to be collecting money from anybody else.

-- It takes a little bit to even explain how much the auction house is this in The Legend of Zelda: The Wind Waker.
+- The Legend of Zelda: The Wind Waker's auction house.
 Everything that's up for auction is something Link can use.
-There's things up for sale that people besides Link might want or need, but Link is the only one who will need all of them.
+There are things up for sale that people besides Link might want or need, but Link is the only one who will need all of them.
 Everybody will bid on something, even if it's something they probably couldn't use (why did that gossipy older lady just buy a treasure map when she probably doesn't have a boat?).
 But where it really smashes headlong into this is the fact that if anybody besides you wins the auction, you can leave the room and come back to find that they returned it to the auction for literally no reason and more often than not the person who bought and returned it is at the auction bidding on it again.
 The item will always be returned to the auction house until you win it.